Coastal Shoulder Surgery & Sports Medicine, LLC is now open!!

 • Arthroscopic subcoracoid decompression

-If you’re experiencing signs of a torn labrum and want to get back to your normal activities, call Columbus Shoulder Surgery & Sports Medicine or book an appointment online today.
+If you’re experiencing signs of a torn labrum and want to get back to your normal activities, call Coastal Shoulder Surgery & Sports Medicine today!!
+Located in Tampa Bay, Largo, FL.